dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Metrics {.unlisted .unnumbered}

 The ultimate metric for quantifying the performance of an application is execution time.
 To analyze the impact of the memory hierarchy on system performance, we will also use the following three metrics: 1) CPI, cycles per instruction[^6], 2) DMPKI, demand misses in the LLC per thousand instructions, and 3) MPKI, total misses (demand + prefetch) in the LLC per thousand instructions.
 While CPI has direct correlation with performance of an application, DMPKI and MPKI do not necessary impact performance.
 Table @tbl:metrics shows the formulas used to calculate each metric from specific hardware counters.
 Detailed description for each of the counters is available in AMD's Processor Programming Reference [@amd_ppr].

-[TODO]: according to AMD's PPR, the L3 Miss counter is L3PMCx06, not L3PMCx04
-[TODO]: I'm looking at the AMD's PPR, and it's not clear to me why PMCx043 should be used in DMPKI formula.
-Isn't this counter about L1-d cache?
-It is described as "Demand Data Cache Fills by Data Source" in PPR.

 ------   ----------------------------------------------------------------------------
 Metric                                     Formula